karst3nl/Voron-Trident-5mm-Extrusion/README.md

 ---
-living in Germany makes makes the "Voron" standard 6mm T-Slot extrusion hard to get.
+living in Germany makes the "Voron" standard 6mm T-Slot extrusion hard to get.

 So building a Voron is not that straight forward.